jyyhuang/ezclips/README.md

 </h1>

 <p align="center">
-  <strong>A Chrome extension that streamlines uploading Twitch clips to TikTok by automating the injection process.</strong>
+  <strong>A Chrome extension that extracts and uploads Twitch clips to TikTok by automating the injection process.</strong>
 </p>

 ## Features